Learn how to set up subscription prices that are competitive and profitable across major platforms and global markets.

 Churn rates (the rate at which customers cancel subscriptions) play a big role in pricing strategy.
 Offering added value or flexible plans can help reduce churn and justify your pricing.

 Navigating platform-specific rules is crucial when setting up subscription prices for mobile apps or games.
-Each platform has its own guidelines and fee structures:
+Each platform has its own guidelines and pricing tools, but most require you to:

 Selecting the right pricing model for your business depends on your product and target audience.
 Here are some popular models to consider: